This page will guide you to brush up on the skills of machine learning to crack the interview.

 32. Difference Between Sigmoid and Softmax functions?

 The sigmoid function is used for binary classification.
 The probabilities sum needs to be 1.
-Whereas, Sigmoid function is used for multi-classification.
+Whereas, Softmax function is used for multi-classification.
 The probabilities sum will be 1.

 The above-listed questions are the basics of machine learning.
 Machine learning is advancing so fast hence new concepts will emerge.
 So to get up to date with that join communities, attend conferences, read research papers.
 By doing so you can crack any ML interview.